TylerJH-IT/osticket-prereqs/README.md

 <h3> 14.)
 And finally download and install MySQL 5.5.62 and run the setup wizard. <h3>

+  - You'll need to select the dropdown menu and scroll down to 5.5.62
   - Make sure to Select Typical Setup

 <h3>                                  </h3>